aspose-note/Aspose.Note-Reference-Tutorials/content/english/java/onenote-table-manipulation/extract-row-text-from-table/_index.md

 Congratulations!
 You've learned how to extract row text from tables in OneNote documents using Aspose.Note for Java.
 This tutorial provides a foundation for leveraging the powerful capabilities of Aspose.Note in your Java applications.
 ## Frequently Asked Questions
 ### Is Aspose.Note compatible with the latest version of Microsoft OneNote?
 Aspose.Note supports various OneNote versions, including the latest.
-Refer to the [official documentation](https://reference.aspose.com/note/java/) for compatibility details.
+Refer to the [documentation](https://reference.aspose.com/note/java/) for compatibility details.
 ### Can I try Aspose.Note for Java before purchasing?
 Yes, you can explore a free trial of Aspose.Note at [this link](https://releases.aspose.com/).
 ### Where can I find additional support and assistance?